-- Community Cat Programs –Trap, Neuter and Return, and Return to Field
+- Community Cat Programs

 In many municipal pounds and shelters, healthy stray cats that are poorly socialised to people are euthanased, and others are euthanased because there are simply insufficient available homes for cats.
 Cat diversion programs, also known as return to field (RTF) or shelter-neuter and return (SNR) are where healthy stray cats that are brought to shelters, but are unlikely to be adopted, are desexed and returned to their home location where they were found.
 These cats are healthy, and are getting food and shelter from people who may, or may not, consider themselves owners.